activescott/agentmarkdown/README.md

 The package is written in TypeScript.
 To build the package run the following from the root of the repo:

-    yarn build # It will be built in /dist
+    npm run build # It will be built in /dist

 ## Release Process (Deploying to NPM) 🚀